We currently host three support group sessions a month in London.

 Please see our Support Groups page for our precise locations.

-Our North London, East London and Oxford support group sessions last for two hours, between 6:30pm and 8:30pm.
+Our North and East London support group sessions last for two hours, between 6:30pm and 8:30pm.
 We occasionally finish a little earlier, either because the session has come to a natural close, or to give our attendees the chance to chat with one another more informally before leaving.
 Speaking informally with others in a similar position to you can feel hugely relieving.

 We ask attendees to please be on time for the 6:30pm start of the support groups as it can be very distracting to be interrupted whilst potentially talking about such emotional topics.